microprediction/monteprediction/TFRO.md

 ## If you or your students are looking to hone your "AI", ML, Math, Stats etc ...
 (Insert non-tribal description of whatever it is we do with computers and mathematics these days)

-- Brand new contest here to detect small departures from martingality.
-And you'll love the [spash page](https://mid-one.crunchdao.com/) where you can play space-invaders.
+- New $10,000 contest to detect small departures from martingality.
+You'll love the [spash page](https://mid-one.crunchdao.com/) where you can play space-invaders.

 - See [README.md](https://github.com/microprediction/microprediction/blob/master/README.md) and share in $100,000 in prizemoney while learning about causal discovery.
 This is a very intellectually engaging contest I personally enjoy a lot.
 Sadly I've fallen off page one of the leaderboard but you can do better.